taogen-docs/resources-of-learning/#cs-foundations.md

 Books

+- Learning to Program by Steven Foote
 - Python Programming: An Introduction to Computer Science (3rd, 2016) by John Zelle
 - Think Like a Programmer: An Introduction to Creative Problem Solving (2012) by V. Anton Spraul
 - How to Design Programs: An Introduction to Programming and Computing by Matthias Felleisen, Robert Bruce Findler, Matthew Flatt

+Advanced

+- A Discipline of Programming by Edsger W. Dijkstra

 Guidance